 This post is sponsored by Oregon Blueberry Growers.
 However, all thoughts and opinions are my own.
 Thank you for supporting the brands that make Ginger Snap's Baking Affairs possible!

-This blueberry ice cream will remind you of your favorite slice of blueberry pie, but better!
+This blueberry ice cream will remind you of your favorite blueberry pie recipe, but better!
 The blueberry filling creates a delicious blueberry swirl that tastes just as good as it looks!

 Creamy ice cream is so simple to make at home and you don't even need an ice cream maker.
-Just a few simple ingredients is all you need to get started.
+I also love this cake batter ice cream and vanilla strawberry swirl ice cream.

 Jump to:

-Instead of baking up your favorite summer pie, make this homemade blueberry ice cream instead!
+So this year, instead of baking up mini blueberry hand pies, make this homemade blueberry ice cream instead!

 - Blueberries: Fresh Oregon blueberries are what you'll need.